HabibParvej/Python-_Assignments_MCA/README.md

 # Python Programming Assignments Repository

-This repository contains solutions to all assignments for the **Python Programming (MCA)** course at **Siliguri Institute of Technology**, under the guidance of **Dr. Tumpa Banerjee**.
+This repository contains solutions to all assignments for the **Python Programming (MCA)** course at **Siliguri Institute of Technology**, under the guidance of **Dr. Tumpa Banerjee and Mrinal Das**.
 Each assignment explores different programming concepts in Python, from basic operations to more advanced condition controls and logic.

 ## Repository Overview